 Ladies, go with your gut!

-Long story short, I was lucky that I did not require surgery for my heart attack; however, I was admitted to the ICU Cardiovascular Department at the hospital where I lived for four days.
+Long story short, I was lucky that I did not require surgery for my heart attack; however, they admitted me to the ICU Cardiovascular Department at the hospital where I lived for four days.
 My heart attack diagnosis was S.C.A.D.
 (Spontaneous Coronary Artery Dissection), and I had a complete recovery.

-(I’ve recovered adequately from my heart attack, take my medication and, thank heavens, haven’t encountered any additional cardiac incidents.)
+(I’ve recovered adequately from my heart attack, take my medication and, thank heavens, have encountered no additional cardiac incidents.)